kennysmithed/oels2022/oels_practical_wk10.md

 In terms of the trial types we need to present to participants, this experiment is actually very simple, and uses elements of the code we developed in the practicals on word learning, perceptual learning, and iterated learning.
 - Participants go through an initial observation phase where they are exposed to two objects paired with short and long labels.
 This is basically identical to the observation phase of the word learning experiment in `word_learning.js`.
-- When communicating with their partner, participants sometimes act as what I'll call the *director* - they are presented with an object and asked to select one of two labels to send to their partner.
+- When communicating with their partner, participants sometimes act as what I'll call the *director* (in the instructions for participants I call it "sender", which is a better name, but for historical reasons I am stuck calling it director!) - they are presented with an object and asked to select one of two labels to send to their partner.
 This is very similar to the production trial phase in the word learning experiment.
 The only difference is that we need to add a manipulation of production effort, making the longer labels more onerous to send.
 I explain how we do that below, but it involves a looping trial like we used in the production trials in the iterated learning code.
-- When communicating with their partner, participants sometimes act as the *matcher* - they are presented with a label and asked to select one of two objects which they think their partner is labelling.
+- When communicating with their partner, participants sometimes act as the *matcher* (or receiver) - they are presented with a label and asked to select one of two objects which they think their partner is labelling.
 This is very similar to the picture selection trials in the perceptual learning experiment, except that we are just using a text label rather than an audio file.

 However, there is one substantial complication: rather than participants completing this experiment individually, they play in pairs, sending messages back and forth with their partner.
 We therefore need some infrastructure to allow two participants, working on web browsers anywhere in the world, to interact via the restricted communication channel we provide.
 The code for this isn't actually too complicated - I figured it out! - but as per last week, I am going to hide most of the detail from you; the code is available and commented if you want to look at it or edit it, but you don't have to (apart from to carry out a couple of very simple edits detailed below).
 Instead I'll try to explain to you how it works, at a conceptual level, and you can take the details on trust until you need to build a similar experiment yourself.